 There are a variety of reasons that you may be required to file an annual Tax Return with HM Revenue & Customs (HMRC).
 These include:

-• If your household receives child benefit and you are the higher earner in the household with income of over £50,000.
+When your household receives child benefit and you are the higher earner with income over £50,000, certain rules apply.

-• If you have to report a capital gains tax liability to HMRC upon the sale of a second home, commercial property, buy to let property, stocks/shares etc.
+Reporting a capital gains tax liability to HMRC is necessary upon the sale of a second home, commercial property, buy-to-let property, stocks, or shares.

-• If you wish to claim a capital loss in relation to the sale of a second home, commercial property, buy to let property, stocks/shares etc.
+Claims to offset a capital loss on the sale of a second home, commercial property, buy-to-let property, stocks, or shares may be made.

 Sadly, this is not an exhaustive list and you should always check your particular circumstances with an appropriately qualified tax adviser.